khshanovskyi/ai-chat-completions/README.md

 ### 1. Complete `app.py`
 Implement the `start()` function:

-- Create DIAL client instance
+- Create DIAL client instance (it will use the aidial-client lib)
 - Handle user input and conversation flow
 - Choose between streaming and regular completion